-These problems are caused by a gene mutation.
+These problems are caused by a genetic mutation on chromosome 19.
 FH may be inherited from one or both parents.

 If one of your parents has the gene mutation for FH, you are at higher risk for the condition.
 If both your parents have the gene mutation, you have an even higher chance of having the condition.

-Once the diagnosis is made, you or your child will need life-long treatment.
-The main treatment goal is lower you or your child's risk of developing heart disease, strokes or other problems from atherosclerosis.
+After the diagnosis is made, life-long treatment will be needed.
+The main treatment goal is lower the risk of developing heart disease, stroke, or other problems from atherosclerosis.
 This can be done not only by lowering your cholesterol levels, but also by decreasing other risk factors for developing heart disease.
-The doctor may recommend that you or your child work with a lipid specialist.
+You may be referred to a lipid specialist.

-If you or your child has FH from one parent, treatment typically includes:
+If FH was inherited from one parent, treatment typically includes:

 Because FH is an inherited condition, diet and exercise is often not enough to lower high cholesterol levels.
-In most cases, cholesterol-lowering medications called statins are prescribed for both children and adults.
+In most cases, cholesterol-lowering medications called statins are prescribed.
 Statins may be able to reduce the risk of heart disease and death.
 In some cases, other cholesterol-lowering medications are also prescribed.
 These medications are best used as additions to diet and exercise and should not replace healthy lifestyle changes.

-If you or your child has inherited the gene mutation from both parents, along with cholesterol lowering medications, treatment may also include:
+If the gene mutation was inherited from both parents, along with cholesterol lowering medications, treatment may also include: